St. Rita of Cascia High School: Athletics

 St. Rita competes in the Chicago Catholic League (CCL).
 St. Rita was one of the eight founding members of the league in 1912, and one of five remaining charter members.
 The school is also a member of the Illinois High School Association (IHSA), the organization which governs most sports and competitive activities in the state.

 The school sponsors 12 interscholastic athletics teams which compete in IHSA sponsored state championship tournaments.
 While not sponsored by the IHSA, the school also sponsors interscholastic teams in ice hockey, and rugby.

 St. Rita has won IHSA State Championships in football (1978–79, 2006–07) and wrestling (2002–03, 2003–04).

 They also have won many State Titles in baseball and made state many times.

-St. Rita has participated in eight Prep Bowls, the annual (since 1934) game pitting top teams from the Chicago Public League and the Chicago Catholic League.
-St. Rita won the game in 1963, 1970, 1971, 1977, 2007, 2009, 2013, and 2018.
+St. Rita has participated in nine Prep Bowls, the annual (since 1934) game pitting top teams from the Chicago Public League and the Chicago Catholic League.
+St. Rita won the game in 1963, 1970, 1971, 1977, 2007, 2009, 2013, 2018, and 2023.

 The 1963 football team won the national championship.

 In 1924, the school's football team hosted an intramural team from The University of Notre Dame coached by Knute Rockne, losing 6–0.

 Because Quigley South did not have a football team, there was no football stadium at the new school building.
 St. Rita used its old stadium until the end of September 1990 by which time the conversion of Quigley South's soccer field to a football stadium was completed.

 The original football stadium at 63rd and Claremont was used in the beginning of the movie Rudy.